howardreith/litl.ink/README.md

 ### Scalability

 As I have deployed the app to Heroku I do not expect to be personally responsible for scaling.
-However, if I were, I have designed the app such that it would be extremely simply.
-It would be a matter of read replications of the database and replications of the service layer behind a load balancer.
+However, if I were, I have designed the app such that it would be extremely simple.
+It would be a matter of read replications of the database (made easier thanks to using a NoSQL DB) and replications of the controller layer behind a load balancer.

 ### Conclusion